70+ Unique Things To Do in California

 California is home to hundreds of art museums, all unique and special in their own way.
 The Getty Center was built on a giant piece of land that overlooks much of Los Angeles.

-Its architecture is incredible and what landed it on this list of unique things to do in California, not only due to the wavy roof lines but also the manicured gardens next to the buildings.
-The art collection is incredible too, of course.
+The architecture is what landed it on this list of unique things to do in California, not only because of the wavy roof lines, but also because of the manicured gardens next to the buildings.
+The art collection is incredible, too, of course.

 Go inside a Dinosaur in Cabazon